 If your audience includes attendees from China, we highly recommend enabling the Native websockets.

-By doing so, the entire Virtual Lobby connection will go through our native WebSockets instead of Google’s Firebase service, which means that users from China will be able to fully experience the Virtual Lobby.
+When Native websockets is enabled, the entire Virtual Lobby connection will go through InEvent native WebSickets instead of Google's Firebase service, and users China will be able to fully experience the Virtual Lobby.